gares/sel/README.md

 ## SEL : Simple Event Library

-This library is the result of our experience in using threads and the Lwt async monad to tame the problem of writing a server which has to listen and react to multiple sources of events.
+This library is the result of our experience in using threads and the Lwt async monad to tame the problem of writing a server that has to listen and react to multiple sources of events.

 ### SEL's approach